ocrosby/test-results-api/README.md

 ## Contributing

-Guidelines for contributing to your project.
+Contributions are welcome!
+Please follow these guidelines to contribute to the Test Results API project.

 1. Fork the repository.
 2. Create a new branch (`git checkout -b feature-branch`).